Balmy645/WebLang-Compilator/README.md

 # How to use

+Before starting, make sure you have `Java` installed and added to your `classpath`.
 Open a PS Console (No admin rights needed) in the root of the downloaded contents and type the following commands, depending on the current need.

 ### To compilate a new grammatic